-- 1. An employee who in any fiscal three (3) month period (beginning with the first full payroll period in July, October, January, and April): - (a) Effective July 1, 2003, does not use sick leave, beyond eight (8) hours; and - (b) is not off payroll or on any type of leave of absence without pay or suspension without pay; shall be entitled to ten (10) hours of personal leave hours.
-Such leave day(s) shall not be: compensable in cash; convertible to other forms of leave; or accumulated from fiscal year to fiscal year except that personal hours earned in the last quarter of the fiscal year may be used in the next succeeding three (3) month period, but not thereafter. - 2.
-No employee shall be entitled to earn more than forty (40) hours of personal leave per fiscal year under the terms of Section 1 above. - 3.
+- 1. An employee who in any fiscal three (3) month period (beginning with the first full payroll period in July, October, January, and April): - (a) Effective July 1, 2014, does not use sick leave, beyond eight (8) hours (except when on designated Family/Parental Medical Leave); and - (b) is not off payroll or on any type of leave of absence without pay or suspension without pay (except when on designated Family/Parental Medical Leave); - shall be entitled to ten (10) hours of personal leave hours or ten (10) hours of cash at straight-time rates.
+Personal leave hour(s) shall not be: compensable in cash; convertible to other forms of leave; or accumulated from fiscal year to fiscal year except that personal hours earned in the last quarter of the fiscal year may be used in the next succeeding three (3) month period, but not thereafter. - 2.
+No employee shall be entitled to earn more than forty (40) hours of personal leave or the equivalent in cash per fiscal year under the terms of Section 1 above. - 3.
 Personal leave earned under this Article shall not be eliminated when an employee changes bargaining units.
 The employee may use it after such change during the same fiscal year, or, if the leave was earned during the last quarter of such fiscal year, may use it in the succeeding three (3) month period, but not thereafter. - 4.
 This provision does not apply to employees in an original probationary period.
 However, upon completion of original probation an employee shall be eligible for any personal leave credits earned during the probationary period.